 - 1. The permittee is required under subrule 567 IAC 22.106 to pay an annual fee based on the total tons of actual emissions of each regulated air pollutant.
 Beginning July 1, 1996, Title V operating permit fees will be paid on July 1 of each year.
 The fee shall be based on emissions for the previous calendar year. - 2.
 The fee amount shall be calculated based on the first 4,000 tons of each regulated air pollutant emitted each year.
 The fee to be charged per ton of pollutant will be available from the department by June 1 of each year.
 The Responsible Official will be advised of any change in the annual fee per ton of pollutant. - 3.
-The following forms shall be submitted annually by March 31 documenting actual emissions for the previous calendar year. - a.
-Form 1.0 "Facility Identification"; - b.
-Form 4.0 "Emissions unit-actual operations and emissions" for each emission unit; - c.
-Form 5.0 "Title V annual emissions summary/fee"; and - d.
-Part 3 "Application certification." - 4.
-The fee shall be submitted annually by July 1.
-The fee shall be submitted with the following forms: - a.
-Form 1.0 "Facility Identification"; - b.
-Form 5.0 "Title V annual emissions summary/fee"; - c.
-Part 3 "Application certification." - 5.
+The emissions inventory shall be submitted annually by March 31 with forms specified by the department documenting actual emissions for the previous calendar year. - 4.
+The fee shall be submitted annually by July 1 with forms specified by the department. - 5.
 If there are any changes to the emission calculation form, the department shall make revised forms available to the public by January 1.
 If revised forms are not available by January 1, forms from the previous year may be used and the year of emissions documented changed.
 The department shall calculate the total statewide Title V emissions for the prior calendar year and make this information available to the public no later than April 30 of each year. - 6.
 Phase I acid rain affected units under section 404 of the Act shall not be required to pay a fee for emissions which occur during the years 1993 through 1999 inclusive. - 7.
-The fee for a portable emissions unit or stationary source which operates both in Iowa and out of state shall be calculated only for emissions from the source while operating in Iowa.

-8. Failure to pay the appropriate Title V fee represents cause for revocation of the Title V permit as indicated in 567 IAC 22.115(1)"d".
+The fee for a portable emissions unit or stationary source which operates both in Iowa and out of state shall be calculated only for emissions from the source while operating in Iowa. - 8.
+Failure to pay the appropriate Title V fee represents cause for revocation of the Title V permit as indicated in 567 IAC 22.115(1)"d".